telerik/kendo-react-layout/README.md

 ### Package

 A package contains one or more components, developed in a single repository and distributed in a single NPM package.
-For example, the Kendo UI Tabtrip and PanelBar components for React are part of the Layout Package.
+For example, the Kendo UI Tabstrip and PanelBar components for React are part of the Layout Package.